WillHolbrook/FYPCodeRepo/README.md

 ### Python Dependencies

-_This project makes use of multiple python modules some of which are in general, some are used for development only and some are used for evaluation only and have been listed as such in the following._
+_This project makes use of multiple python modules some of which are only used for development and / or evaluation.
+These are listed below._

 #### Production Modules